-Academic reporters report retention data as of the institution's official fall reporting date or as of October 15.
+Academic reporters determine the cohort and retention as of the institution's official fall reporting date or as of October 15.
 Program reporters determine the cohort with enrollment any time between August 1 and October 31, 2010 and retention based on August 1, 2011.